dymmond/esmerald/docs/configurations/jwt.md

 Let us assume a few things.

 * There is a `User` model inside an `accounts/models.py`.
-* The views are placed inside `accounts/views.py`.
+* The controllers are placed inside `accounts/controllers.py`.
 * We will be subclassing an exising [middleware](../databases/edgy/middleware.md) to make it easier.
 * The `middleware` is placed inside an `accounts/middleware.py`
 * The [JWTConfig](#jwtconfig) is inside a settings file already configured.